lewagon/dotfiles/README.md

     chsh -s /bin/zsh

-Oh-my-zsh plugins used:

-    mkdir -p ~/.oh-my-zsh/custom/plugins && cd ~/.oh-my-zsh/custom/plugins
-    git clone git://github.com/zsh-users/zsh-syntax-highlighting.git
-    git clone git://github.com/zsh-users/zsh-history-substring-search.git

 Customization
 -------------

 You will want to customize your environment.
-We suggest making changes in files that are not in thoughtbot's files.

 For example, to customize your `zsh` config, make your changes in `~/.zshenv`: